lucastafer/golang-products-api/README.md

 # Go Products API Project

-This was my first simple project using Golang, developed with the goal of getting to know the language better.
+This was my first simple project developed with Golang, following clean architecture principles and aimed at getting familiar with the language.
 I built a CRUD API from scratch, based on the tutorial by [GoLabTutorials](https://www.youtube.com/@GoLabTutoriais) on YouTube.
 At the end of the video, I was challenged to implement two additional routes, which I successfully completed.

-The project serves as a foundation for creating a RESTful API using the Gin framework, connecting to a PostgreSQL database for CRUD (Create, Read, Update, Delete) operations on products.
+The project serves as a foundation for creating a RESTful API using the Gin framework, connecting to a PostgreSQL database for CRUD operations on products.
 The application runs in a Docker container, with Docker Compose.

 ## Technologies